Exploring ‘The Archive’

 Unorthodox visits the National Library of Israel and spotlights items in its collection

-Unorthodox is exploring the collection of the National Library of Israel in a new segment called The Archive.
+In the series The Archive, Unorthodox explores the collection of the National Library of Israel.
 On each installment, Liel Leibovitz visits the library and talks with curators about some of their most prized items, letters, and manuscripts.
-We’ll learn about Napoleon’s near conquests of the Middle East, Mahatma Gandhi’s correspondence with Hitler, and how Kafka’s manuscripts ended up in a Kafkaesque Israeli legal trial.
+We learn about Napoleon’s near conquests of the Middle East, Mahatma Gandhi’s correspondence with Hitler, and how Kafka’s manuscripts ended up in a Kafkaesque Israeli legal trial.

 Next, we take a look at Maimonides’ 12th-century manuscripts and learn about the Jewish thinker’s nomadic adventures.